-- 1. Express a given logic sentence in terms of predicates, quantifiers, and logical connectives. - 2.
-Derive the solution for a given a problem, using deductive logic and prove the solution based on logical inference. - 3.
-Classify a mathematical problem into its algebraic structure. - 4.
+- 1. For a given logic sentence express it in terms of predicates, quantifiers, and logical connectives. - 2.
+For a given a problem, derive the solution using deductive logic and prove the solution based on logical inference. - 3.
+For a given a mathematical problem, classify its algebraic structure. - 4.
 Evaluate Boolean functions and simplify expressions using the properties of Boolean algebra. - 5.
 Develop the given problem as graph networks and solve with techniques of graph theory.